chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/optional-features/boots-of-the-winding-path-tce.md

 aliases: ["Boots of the Winding Path"]
 ---
 # Boots of the Winding Path
 *Source: Tasha's Cauldron of Everything p.
-21*
+21, Eberron: Rising from the Last War p.
+62*

 **Prerequisite**: 6th-level Artificer, A pair of boots (requires attunement)